lukasbableck/contao-instant-indexing-bundle/README.md

 ## Usage
 If enabled in the root page settings, the bundle will send a crawl request to the Google Indexing API for newly published pages, news, calendar events and faqs automatically.

-You can also manually send a crawl request by clicking the "Send crawl request" button in the page list.
+You can also manually send a crawl request by clicking the "Submit this page to Google for indexing" button in the page list.

 Deleted pages can also be removed from the index automatically if the option is enabled in the root page settings.